RyanQiu1/Automated_Email_Responder/README.md

 ## Download all the packages in requirements.txt in virtual environment

 ### Commands

 1. Do these for both flask_backend and llm_local

 2. pip install venv

 3. Run the folder .\venv\scripts\activate

 4. pip install -r requirements.txt

-    5. Check All requirements are installed
+5. Check all requirements are installed by running python app.py and test.py respectively

 ## To start up (in one command)